microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/SolutionArchitecture.md

 Call and text recordings are uploaded to the web application.
-Those recordings are stored in a storage account and processed and have meta data applied to them using a set of azure functions.
+Those recordings are stored in a storage account and processed and have meta data applied to them using a set of Azure functions.
 Once those are processed, they leave the storage account and are pushed to the search index.
-In parallel, an azure function runs to make a call to the Azure OpenAI Service to generate summarizations of the phone calls and other key conversation points.
+In parallel, an Azure function runs to make a call to the Azure OpenAI Service to generate summarizations of the phone calls and other key conversation points.
 These results are surfaced in the app service where users can view the complete collections of calls with the summaries, customer satisfaction score, and keyphrases extracted from the conversation.

-Those recordings are saved and processed using containers in the storage account.

-An azure function runs to convert the

 ### **Resource Group Walkthrough**